taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 ### About

 My name is Taylor Ortiz and I enrolled in Zach Wilson's Dataexpert.io Data Engineering bootcamp as part of the January 2025 bootcamp.
-Part of the requirements for achieving the highest certification in the bootcamp is to complete
+Part of the requirements for achieving the highest certification in the bootcamp is to complete a capstone project that showcases the skills attained during the bootcamp and the general skills that I possess as a data engineer and data architect.
+The following capstone business case, KPIs, and use cases are fictional and made up by me for the sake of the exercise (although I think it has merit for an actual State of Colorado OEDIT program one day).
+The technology stack used was built entirely from scratch using publicly accessible data from [data.colorado.gov](https://data.colorado.gov) and [CDPHE Open Data](https://data-cdphe.opendata.arcgis.com/).
+Enjoy!

 ### Features